A MarkUp.io alternative that lives inside WordPress

 Where Reviso wins

 - Feedback on the real site, not a copy.
-MarkUp captures a page into its workspace; Reviso runs on your actual live Bricks site, so clients comment on exactly what’s deployed.
+MarkUp captures a page into its workspace; Reviso runs on your actual live WordPress site, so clients comment on exactly what’s deployed.

 - You own the data.
 Comments live in your WordPress database, not a Ceros workspace with a storage quota.